melmel27/comakery/README.md

 ## Recovery From A Blockchain Fork

 Issuers should have a plan for what to do during a blockchain fork.
 Often security tokens represent a scarce off chain asset and a fork in the blockchain may present ambiguity about who can claim an off chain asset.
-For example, if one 1 token represents 1 ounce of gold, a fork introduces two valid claims for one ounce of gold.
+For example, if 1 token represents 1 ounce of gold, a fork introduces 2 competing claims for 1 ounce of gold.

 In the advent of a blockchain fork, the issuer should do something like the following:
 - have a clear way of signaling which branch of the blockchain is valid